kaisenlinux/manpages-dev/category/NetworkSecurity/comgt.md

        Martin Gregorie <martin@gregorie.org> wrote the original manpage for comgt from the dcon documentation and packaged comgt for distribution.

    History
        Daniel Chouinard wrote most (90%) of dcon back in 1989 when he started doing Unix Apps tech support mostly by modem to customer systems.
 He was tired of typing all those passwords and funny call-charging codes everytime he used cu.
 Also, the company he worked for needed a system that would log call times and estimated costs.
 Thus dcon was born.
 Six or seven years later  (1996)  and  he was using pppd to connect to his ISP site.
 He was more or less happy with chat but found it lacked flow control and multiple response checks from "atdt...".
-He wanted it to do different things for "no carrier", "no dial tone", and
-       "busy".
-Although he thought that chat would probably be enhanced someday, when he found dcon.c on one of his old 45M tapes he  tried  compiling  it  on  his
+He wanted it to do different things for "no carrier", "no dial tone", and "busy".
+Although he thought that chat would probably be enhanced someday, when he found dcon.c on one of his old
-       Linux box and, lo and behold, it did.
+       45M tapes he tried compiling it on his Linux box and, lo and behold, it did.
 In the end, he added a few things to it (kill, fork, wait, 1/100 sec. times) and left it at that.

        A  couple  of years ago Paul Hardwick found the program, dcon 0.97, last modified in 1996.
-The purpose of this program was to run scripts that would control
-       Linux serial ports.
-The implementation was very similar to something he had written for Windows.
-Anyway, rather than reinvent he contacted the author, Daniel
-       Chouinard,  and  asked  his  permission to reuse the code.
+The purpose of this program was to run scripts that would control Linux serial ports.
+The im‐ plementation was very similar to something he had written for Windows.
+Anyway, rather than reinvent he contacted the author, Daniel Chouinard, and asked his  permission  to  reuse  the code.
 Happily  he gave permission and a basic but useful utility called comgt was created.
 Paul takes no credit for the engine, apart from making it compatible with todays compilers.
        It is basically dcon repackaged.

                                                                                         20 October, 2006                                                                               comgt(1)